Mammoth Mountain Ski Area Information & Overview

 The snow season runs from late October/ early November through May and can run all the way to July 4th on some of the bigger snow years.
 One year they ran from October 8th – August 16th.
 In 2017 the ski area went all the way to August 6th, even with a very warm summer on hand.

 The mammoth mountain snowpack is one of the more consistent worldwide.
-With a 9000-foot mid-mountain base center the Main Lodge can offer skiing from Halloween to July 4th.
+With a 9000-foot mid-mountain base center, the Main Lodge can offer skiing from late October to July 4th.

 The Weather here in Mammoth during the winter is about 70% sunny … with that said we can get some 3-week storm cycles that offer up day after day of powder skiing.
 We can also get 3 weeks with just a couple of storms here and there.